devlak2001/deel-home-task/questions.md

 7. What's the difference in handling exceptions in promises, callbacks and async...await?

-- When using promises we can use .catch() method somewhere in the chain.
-If error happens, it will be caught by closest .catch() method in the chain.
+- When using promises we can use the .catch() method somewhere in the chain.
+If an error happens, it will be caught by the closest .catch() method in the chain.
-- When using callback, we should usually put exception as the first argument of a function.
-After that we can decide what we can do with that exception.
+- When using a callback, we should usually put an exception as the first argument of a function.
+After that, we can decide what we can do with that exception.
 - In async...await we handle exceptions by using try and catch blocks.

 8. How many arguments does setState take and why is it async.

 - setState takes two arguments.
-First one is required and it represents a new state or a function that returns a new state.
+The first one is required and it represents a new state or a function that returns a new state.
 The second one is optional and it is a callback that is executed after component re-renders.
 Not sure why it is async exactly, I heard it has to do something with performance optimization.

 9. List the steps needed to migrate a Class to Function Component.